 - Unless very urgent Nepalese citizens are requested not to travel to highly affected countries (China, Republic of Korea, Iran, Italy, and Japan) by COVID-19.

-- International travelers coming from highly affected countries (China, Republic of Korea, Iran, Italy, and Japan) or coming transit via highly affected countries are requested to provide COVID-19 free certificate at TIA immigration.
+- International travelers coming from highly affected countries (China, Republic of Korea, Iran, Italy, and Japan) or coming in transit via highly affected countries are requested to provide a COVID-19 free certificate at TIA immigration.

-- Until further notice, the third-country national traveling Nepal by ground crossing shall travel only through Kakarbhitta, Jogbani, Raksual, Sunauli, Jamunaha, and Gaddachauki checkpoints, and their Visa will be issued only after screening for COVID-19.
+- Until further notice, the third-country national traveling to Nepal by ground crossing shall travel only through Kakarbhitta, Jogbani, Raksual, Sunauli, Jamunaha, and Gaddachauki checkpoints, and their Visa will be issued only after screening for COVID-19.